BrianSemiglia/Cycle.swift/README.md

   }
   ```

-By sending the rest of the anticipated `Effects` back into the stream, your application has the option of re-evaluating animations based on new events during playback.
-Animations can thus be removed, suspended, or edited in mid-flight.
-The following pseudo `Event -> [Model]` timelines are examples of ways that animations can be altered as they progress:
+By sending the rest of the anticipated `Frames` back into the stream, your application has the option of re-evaluating animations based on new events during playback.
+Animations can thus be removed, suspended, or changed in mid-flight.
+The following pseudo `Event -> [Frame]` timelines are examples of ways that animations can be altered as they progress:

   ```
   // Intercepted